Bunk Johnson

+Willie Gary "Bunk" Johnson (December 27, 1889 – July 7, 1949) was an American prominent jazz trumpeter from New Orleans.

+Early life and education

-Willie Gary "Bunk" Johnson (December 27, 1879 – July 7, 1949) was an American prominent jazz trumpeter in New Orleans.
-Johnson gave the year of his birth as 1879, although there is speculation that he may have been younger by as much as a decade.
-Johnson stated on his 1937 application for Social Security that he was born on December 27, 1889.
-Many jazz historians believe this date of birth to be the most accurate of the various dates Johnson gave throughout his life.
+Johnson gave the year of his birth as 1879, although Johnson stated on his 1937 application for Social Security that he was born on December 27, 1889 and there is speculation that he may have been younger by as much as a decade.
+According to jazz critic Scott Yanow, Johnson was probably born at the 1889 date.

-Biography

-Education and early musical career
+Johnson was the youngest of 14 children.
+He had been schooled in sight reading and improvisation by the time he began playing professionally with the Superior Orchestra and the Eagle Band in 1910.
+He claimed to have attended New Orleans University, although no diploma from the college survives.

 Johnson received lessons from Adam Olivier and began playing professionally in Olivier's orchestra.
 Johnson probably played a few adolescent jobs with Buddy Bolden, but was not a regular member of Bolden's Band (contrary to Johnson's claim).
 Johnson was regarded as one of the leading trumpeters in New Orleans in the years 1905–1915, in between repeatedly leaving the city to tour with minstrel shows and circus bands.

+Career

 After he failed to appear for a New Orleans Mardi Gras parade job in 1915, he learned that krewe members intended to do him bodily harm.
 So he left town, touring with shows and then by the early 1920s settling in New Iberia, Louisiana.
+While living in New Iberia, Johnson worked in rice mills and the public school system, and continued playing jazz, but with local groups such as the Black Eagle Band from Crowley and the Banner Orchestra.

 In 1931, he lost his trumpet and front teeth when a fight broke out at a dance in Rayne, Louisiana, putting an end to his playing.
 He thereafter worked in manual labor, occasionally giving music lessons.